31 Oct My Exciting Journey with Care With Care

 No, I am a very independent person.
-No regret!
+No regrets!

-Founding my own family and finally be with my fiancé in the UK.
+Founding my own family and finally being with my fiancé in the UK.

 Of course, they’ve always been supportive to me and my career advancements.
 Care With Care even sponsored my review and paid for my exams.